WESTMORELAND, N.H. -- At a time when a presidential election is coming up and football season is upon us, art can sometimes end up by the wayside.

 But many people think time should be made for creative culture, as opposed to learning about Tom Brady’s quarterback rating or which politicians are endorsing Mitt Romney.
 And artisan tours are popping up in various locations to give people a chance to sample what local artists have to offer in fields like painting, photography, jewelry-making and woodworking.

 The River Valley Artisan Tour started with that exact purpose and is the brainchild of five southwestern New Hampshire artists.
 Pastel painter Carol Corliss teamed up with oil painters Madeline Ullrich and Robin Stronk, acrylic painter Joanne Smith and photographer Medora Herbert and set it up as a way to demonstrate how artists and artisans create their work.

 The cooperative event is scheduled to last from 10 a.m. to 4 p.m. on Saturday, Oct.
 6, and Sunday, Oct.
 7 (Columbus Day weekend).

 Corliss, of Spofford, said artists tend to dabble in media such as painting and photography, whereas artisanry involves craftsmanship.

 She said nine artists and artisans -- including photographers, woodworkers and painters -- will set up shop in Westmoreland Town Hall at 780 Route 63 to display their work and show how it is made.
-What makes the event a tour is what individuals do after visiting town hall.

 Maps will be available to lead guests to the homes or studios of various other artists in the area to see how other art is made.
 The equipment at these locations would be too cumbersome to bring to the town hall.
 The tour also will include stops at Boggy Meadow Farms (where cheese is made), Brick Oven Farms (which bakes artisan bread) and Poocham Hill Winery (which will be holding its grand opening).